mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

     itself.
   * Contains documentation on security concerns and threat modeling.

-__Unprivileged Jetpack Module__: A CommonJS module that may be run without unrestricted access to the Mozilla platform, and which may use all applicable Jetpack Globals that don't require chrome privileges.
+__Unprivileged Module__: A CommonJS module that may be run without unrestricted access to the Mozilla platform, and which may use all applicable Jetpack Globals that don't require chrome privileges.

-__Jetpack Module__: A CommonJS module that is either a Low-Level Module or an Unprivileged Jetpack Module.
+__Jetpack Module__: A CommonJS module that is either a Low-Level Module or an Unprivileged Module.

 __Jetpack Loader__: An object capable of finding, evaluating, and exposing CommonJS modules to each other in a given security context,